Get your home holiday-ready 🎄 SEE ALL IDEAS

 2. With a Power Washer

 Has it been a long while since you last cleaned your gutters?
-A layer of dirt and debris has probably built up in the interim.
+A layer of dirt and debris may have built up over time.
 Blast it away with the fine-spray nozzle of your power washer.
-(This type of cleaning can get messy; be prepared to rinse the roof and siding afterward.)
-For clogged gutters and downspouts, in particular, there’s no better recourse than a pressure washer.
+(This type of cleaning can get messy; be prepared to rinse the roof and exterior walls afterward.)
+For clogged gutters and downspouts, in particular, there’s no better tool than a pressure washer.
 Simply point the nozzle down the hole and rinse the shaft until the water can run freely through it.

 3. By Hand